Kernix13/javascript-cheat-sheet/string-examples.md

 ### toString

-'toString()`: Every JavaScript object has a `toString()` method.
+`toString()`: Every JavaScript object has a `toString()` method.
 You can convert a number, boolean or array to a string.
 However, you can not use this to convert an object to a string (See [MDN Object.toString](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/toString)).

 MDN syntax and examples: